angular/angular/aio/content/start/forms.md

 Congratulations!
 You have a complete online store application with a product catalog, a shopping cart, and a checkout function.

-[Continue to the "Deployment" section](getting-started/deployment "Getting Started: Deployment") to deploy your app to Firebase or move to local development.
+[Continue to the "Deployment" section](start/deployment "Getting Started: Deployment") to move to local development, or deploy your app to Firebase or your own server.